Alternative Mesothelioma Treatments

 • Vitamins C & D

-According to the American Cancer Society (ACS), many herbal supplements aren’t approved or regulated by the Food and Drug Administration (FDA) and may carry additional health and safety risks.
+According to the American Cancer Society (ACS), many herbal supplements aren’t approved or regulated by the U.S. Food and Drug Administration (FDA) and may carry additional health and safety risks.

 “In general, elements in certain herbs and supplements may disrupt the way the body processes chemotherapy drugs, making them either less able to fight cancer cells or more toxic to the body than intended.”